 City Index supports a variety of base currencies including EUR, GBP, USD, CHF, HUF, AUD, CHF, JPY, and PLN.
-Compared to other brokers such as IG and Plus 500, City Index is ahead.
+Compared to other brokers such as IG, City Index is ahead.

 However, there is no option to change the base currency when opening your account.
 The default currency is GBP.
 If you wish to change the base currency, you have to get in touch with a specialist from the support team.

 Depositing funds into your account is free.
 However, the deposit methods are limited to credit/debit cards and bank transfers.
 Deposit time for bank transfers takes different times.
 Credit/debit cards are much faster and have an instant processing time.

 For the deposit method of your choice to work, it has to be registered under your name.

 Just like deposit, withdrawals are free.
 Withdrawals via bank transfers can take anywhere between 2 to 3 business days.

 Credit/debit cards, on the other hand, may take up to 5 business days to process.
 The withdrawal method you choose should be registered under your name as well.

 Among the reasons why City Index is a top choice for most traders in Australia is the competitive spreads on the tradeable products such as Forex, CFDs, and spread-betting.
 The pricing options available are fixed and floating spreads.